 It takes between 7,500 – 15,000 litres of water to make a single pair of jeans.
 At the lower end, this is equivalent to the amount the average person drinks over seven years, yet we keep our clothes on average for just two years.

 You can’t really have a problem with cotton, can you?

 So-called natural materials are not as harmless as we have been led to believe.
-Cotton, a thirsty crop grown with huge amounts of pesticides, is one of the primary causes of Central Asia’s Aral Sea – once the world’s fourth largest sea – drying up.
+Cotton, a thirsty crop grown with huge amounts of pesticides, is accused of being one of the primary causes of Central Asia’s Aral Sea – once the world’s fourth largest sea – drying up.

 To be clear, every high street brand and online brand is doing this.
-You may think that Molly Mae looks great in the latest Pretty Little Thing campaign.
+You may think Rita Ora’s collaboration with Primark looks like a good thing.

 Is that dress really worth all that destruction we just told you about?
 Does it still look as beautiful now you know?

 That’s up to you to decide.
 To buy or not to buy: that should always be the question.

 Sustainable fashion brands Live Frankly recommends